LoayHalawani/Xplore-LB/README.md

 # Platform

-This mobile app was developed and tailored for Android devices only.
+This mobile app was tailored for Android devices only.